 Only working smoke alarms save lives!

-- You should install a photoelectric smoke alarm in each sleeping area (bedroom) hallway living area and the top of stairways in a multi-level home.
+- You should install a smoke alarm in each sleeping area (bedroom) hallway living area and the top of stairways in a multi-level home.
 Smoke alarms should be supported by a home fire escape plan.

 - Test alarms monthly.

 - Vacuum dust from alarms every six months.

 - Replace batteries once a year.
 Some alarms have 10 year lithium batteries that do not need replacing every year.